England captain Heather Knight addresses her side in a team huddle at the Women's T20 World Cup

 Three wins from three.
 Scotland seen off with half the overs to spare.
 England top of the group on both points and net run rate.
 Job done, you’d think.

 As it turns out, not quite.
-England have one game left, against West Indies, and in fact almost any margin of defeat in that game will see them crash out of the tournament at the group stage, despite their perfect start.
+England are currently halfway through their final group game against West Indies, and in fact, after their batting innings, any margin of defeat excluding a super over scenario in the game will see them crash out of the tournament in the group stage, despite their perfect start.
 (It’s worth stating the obvious here that if England win, they will go through on eight points as group winners, with South Africa in second place.
-It’s also worth stating that for the purposes of any below calculations, we’re assuming it’s a full 20-over game with no DLS shenanigans at play, because that would be too complicated, and also, it’s the UAE.)
+It’s also worth stating that for the purposes of any below calculations, we’re assuming it’s a full 20-over game with no DLS shenanigans at play because that would be too complicated, and also, it’s the UAE.)

 Still, this is the weirdness of net run rate, a tiebreaker where even a small defeat can lead to a big swing, and not all one-run defeats are equivalent: the actual totals at play matter too.

-While England’s net run rate is currently better than West Indies, that is only the case by a small margin, so almost any defeat will see their net run rate fall below the Caribbean side.
-And while both have a net run rate that is currently superior to South Africa’s, unless the game is incredibly high-scoring, at least one of England or West Indies will end up with a net run rate below the Proteas.
+While England’s net run rate is currently better than West Indies, that is only the case by a small margin, so any defeat will see their net run rate fall below the Caribbean side.
+Also, after England's innings, only one of England or the West Indies can end up with a NRR bigger than South Africa's.
+Thus South Africa have qualified for the semi-finals.

 What margin of defeat would see England stay ahead of West Indies?